webscreens/site-initiated-mirroring/explainer.md

 Arguments against it:
-1. During Remote Playback, we halt the local playback when it gets activated, so that'd be inconsistent with self-mirroring, in which playback happens simultaneously on both displays.
+1. During Remote Playback, we halt the local playback when it gets activated, so that'd be inconsistent with site initiated mirroring, in which playback happens simultaneously on both displays.
 1. Remote Playback is intended for media playback, and mirroring a page is arguably conceptually different.